drew-chen/pasha/README.md

 PASHA is a tool for research and still under development.
 It is not presented as accurate or free of any errors, and is provided "AS IS", without warranty of any kind.

+---
+This fork uses CUDA to calculate hitting numbers (number of l-long paths vertexes are a part of).

 ## Installation and setup

 ### Installing the package